-Cleve Way is situated in a pleasant location yet close to the High Street, the mainline railway station which provides train services into London/Victoria, leisure centre with its swimming pool complex and schooling for all age groups.
-The historic village High Street has a comprehensive range of amenities including butcher, baker, Post Office, pubs and eateries whilst further shopping facilities can be found in the larger provincial centre of Horsham which is approximately 7 miles away.
+Cleve Way is situated in a pleasant yet central location only a short walk from the High Street, mainline railway station to London Victoria, leisure centre and highly-regarded village schools.
+The historic High Street offers a comprehensive range of amenities including butcher, baker, Post Office, public houses, restaurants and take-aways.
+Further shopping facilities may be found in the larger provincial centre of Horsham which is approximately 7 miles to the North, or Pulborough village 5 miles to the South.
 Gatwick International Airport is 21.5 miles away.

 Billingshurst is a thriving village with a welcoming community, a pretty high street and a wealth of shops and leisure facilities.
 It has a quaint mixture of old and new properties, including farmhouses, timber-framed buildings, thatched cottages and modern developments.
 The heart of the village is in a Conservation Area, which protects and preserves the character of The Green and the local buildings, such as the row of medieval terraced houses that are set back from the main road.Many later additions were designed to include features to reflect the medieval, Edwardian and Victorian homes in the area, such as the red brickwork and projected front gables, which add to the very distinctive style of this beautiful West Sussex village.